phramusca/JaMuz/CONTRIBUTING.md

   - database/JaMuz.db
   - dist-data/JaMuz.properties

-> WARNING !
-Each time you will do a `mvn clean`, files in {Repo}/target will be replaced with those (TO BE VERIFIED !!)
+> !
+WARNING !
+Each time you will do a `mvn clean`, files in {Repo}/target will be replaced with those!

 - Open project using [NetBeans](https://netbeans.org/downloads/)
 - Build project